 Suicide is one of the leading causes of death globally, with more than 700,000 deaths by suicide reported each year.(1) In North America, 75% of all suicide deaths are men(2).
-In 2019, the US reported nearly three times more deaths by suicide than by homicide.(3) Yet, despite being a global health issue, suicide remains a topic we often avoid talking about.
+In 2019, the US reported nearly three times more deaths by suicide than by homicide.(3) Despite being a global health issue, suicide remains a topic we often avoid talking about.

 Suicide often goes unreported due to the fear that its mention will lead others to do the same.
 This is a valid concern, as it’s important to not sensationalize or share the details of how someone died by suicide.
 However, concealing the issue of suicide in public conversations can evoke a sense of shame for those people who have suicidal thoughts, which can serve as a barrier to them reaching out for help.
 Silence is therefore not the answer.
 Choosing more respectful language to talk about suicide, however, can show people that recovery is possible and encourage them to reach out for support.